OletiSatishKumar/TaskManager_MERN/README.md

 * CLIENT_URL=http://localhost:3000 or any localhost port that you are using
 * PORT=8000

-* Update your endpoint in the TaskContext and usercontext files
+* Update your API endpoint in the TaskContext and usercontext files